 - To the same pan, add the raisins (dried grapes) and sauté for a few seconds.
 The raisins will burn if you saute for too long, so be careful.
 Remove the sautéed raisins from the pan, and return the sautéed nut mixture to the pan.

 - In a pressure cooker, add 1 tablespoon of ghee.
 Once the ghee is hot, add the cardamom, cinnamon, cloves, and bay leaves.
 Allow the ingredients to splutter.

 - Add the red chilies in the cooker and sauté for few seconds.
 Take care not to sauté the chilies for too long, as it might trigger coughing.

-- Now add the drained rice and sauté on low flame for 4 minutes.
+- Add the drained rice and sauté on low flame for 4 minutes.
 Do not over mix, as the rice might break.
 Add 2 1/4 cups hot water and salt (to taste).
 Close the lid and allow the cooker to give 4 whistles.
 Switch off the flame when whistles are done.